 - Chocolate Chip Collapsidies by Try Anything Once Culinary

-A big thank you to my other half for sharing this recipe with us today on day 3 of Christmas Week!
-Don’t forget to fill out the Rafflecopter for the giveaway.
+A big thank you to my other half for sharing this recipe with us today.
+Sometimes a mistake can turn out to be a masterpiece, don’t you agree? 🙂

 - ½ cup of granulated sugar

 - ½ cup of firmly packed light brown sugar

 - ½ TSP. baking powder